VolkovLabs/business-calendar/README.md

 ## Features

+- Displays events in Weekly or Daily layout depends on the selected Time Range.
-- Allows to change time range by selecting the days in the calendar.
+- Allows to change Time Range by selecting the days in the calendar.
 - Query calendar events from any data source.
-- Allows to display Annotations.
+- Allows to display Annotations across all dashboards for the selected Time Range.
-- Supports automatically scroll to the end of the time range.
+- Supports automatically scroll to the end of the Time Range.
 - Allows to open data link instead of sidebar when clicking an event.
-- Supports Weekly and Dayly views.

-## Data
+## Events

 | Option        | Description                                                         |
 | ------------- | ------------------------------------------------------------------- |